2011 end times prediction: Reaction

 No statement was issued by Camping or Family Radio on October 21 or 22.
 It was later reported that Camping told an interviewer on October 16 that God has not given anyone the power to know exactly when the rapture would come.
 He retired from his leadership position at Family Radio.
 Sometime after October 21, Family Radio posted an audio message from Harold Camping on their home page.
 In the message, Camping stated, regarding end times prophecy, that "we are finding it very very difficult".
 He also told followers to "not feel abandoned by God" and that "God is still in charge of everything".

 As October 21 approached, the Freedom from Religion Foundation bought space on more than 40 billboards in the Bay Area to mock Camping's predictions and urge viewers to use rational judgment.
 The billboards featured slogans such as, "Fool me once...", "Still here", and "Every day is judgment day.
 Use yours.
 Use reason."

 Media reports on October 21 and 22 stressed that Camping had been "wrong again".
-The International Business Times proclaimed him a "false prophet."
+The International Business Times proclaimed him a "false prophet".
 On October 21, 2011, Time magazine's website listed Camping's end times predictions as one of the "Top 10 Failed Predictions", a list compiled in Camping's "honor".

 Personal developments

 Family Radio removed from its web site the archive of audio recordings of Camping's Open Forum program recorded prior to May 2011.

 On June 9, 2011, Camping suffered a stroke and was hospitalized.
 Family Radio broadcast reruns of his May 23 – June 9 Open Forum segments for several weeks.
 As of June 23, Family Radio began to provide new programming in his time slot.

+In April 2012, Family Radio sold its Philadelphia station WKDN to Merlin Media; upon its formal takeover of the station, WKDN broadcast the R.E.M. song "It's the End of the World as We Know It (And I Feel Fine)" for several hours as a stunt referencing the failed prediction.

 Camping died on December 15, 2013, at the age of 92, as a result of complications from a fall at home two weeks earlier.
 His death was confirmed by an employee of the network.

 In September 2018, Family Radio announced it would no longer air programs featuring the voice of Harold Camping, and would no longer distribute literature of Camping's teachings.
 The decision was made as part of an effort to both move away from Camping's theology, and to reintroduce programs from outside ministries into the network's schedule.
 The changes went into effect on October 8, 2018.